njooma/code-slinger/content/posts/iglistkit-uidecorationview.md

 This basically does the exact same thing I was doing earlier: every cell is partnered with a decoration view with a shadow.
 But this time, I'm forcing the shadow to always be behind everything with `attrs.zIndex = -1`.
 Looking good and it works with scroll.

-And it worked for a few months.
+And it did work.
+For a few months.

-I ran into issues when sections containing cells of different widths: now the sides of the shadows don't line up.
-My shortcuts have failed and I need to solve the root problem now: how to add a drop shadow to an entire section using decoration views?
+I ran into issues with sections containing cells of different widths: now the sides of the shadows don't line up.
+My shortcuts have failed and I need to solve the root problem now: how to add a drop shadow to an entire section using decoration views.

 More searches later[^1][^2][^3] and I had an idea.
 I was being pointed in the right direction and almost had everything I needed.
-The only difference was that I was treating a section as a single unit, while all these online articles were treating them as what they were: sections of cells.
+The only difference was that I was treating a section as a single unit, while all these online articles were treating them as what they're traditionally used as: groupings of individual cells.
 But the suggestions were all the same:

 From the `indexPath`, get the `section`.
 From the `section`, get the first cell and the last cell.
 Finally, create a decoration view whose frame spans from the origin of the first cell to the `maxX` and `maxY` of the last cell.